isomerpages/mlaw-pto/_deceased-cpf-estate-monies/estate-other-assets.md

 **12. Can I get the Public Trustee’s assistance in resealing in Singapore, Letters of Administration / Grant of Probate that was obtained overseas?**<br>
 The Public Trustee does not assist in resealing in the Singapore Courts, Letters of Administration or Grants of Probate that were obtained overseas.
 You will have to engage a Singapore lawyer to do this.

-<a href = "https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" target = "_blank">LSRA</a> has an integrated online search function which lists all registered law practices (foreign or local), Singapore solicitors, foreign lawyers, and regulated non-practitioners.
+<a href="https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/" target="_blank">LSRA</a> has an integrated online search function which lists all registered law practices (foreign or local), Singapore solicitors, foreign lawyers, and regulated non-practitioners.
 At present, you can search by name, practice area, and the type of law practice.
 We are working on further enhancements to the search function.

 Please note that the search results are based on information provided by law practices and lawyers.
 The Ministry of Law does not make any warranty or representation as to their accuracy, completeness or reliability. <br>